s-rohith/terraform-lean/KodeKloud/README.md

 ## References:
 Providers are a logical abstraction of an upstream API.
 They are responsible for understanding API interactions and exposing resources.

+There are two main reasons to use the `providers` argument: [(*reference*)](https://developer.hashicorp.com/terraform/language/meta-arguments/module-providers#when-to-specify-providers)
+* Using different default provider configurations for a child module.
+* Configuring a module that requires multiple configurations of the same provider.

 *Available providers*
 - [Official](https://registry.terraform.io/browse/providers?tier=official)
 - [Partner](https://registry.terraform.io/browse/providers?tier=partner)